Trichuris vulpis

 Diagnosis

-Typical lemon-shaped T. vulpis eggs can be detected in feces.
+Typical lemon-shaped T. vulpis eggs can be detected in feces, although they are dense and require high specific gravity solutions for flotation.
 They can easily be differentiated from eggs of intestinal Capillaria species, which is a rare infection in dogs, at least in Canada.
-The eggs of Capillaria species are more parallel-sided than those of Trichuris.
+The eggs of Capillaria species are less pigmented and more parallel-sided than those of Trichuris.
+Coproantigen testing can also be useful, potentially detecting infections even in the prepatent period (which is very long for this parasite).

 Epidemiology

-Probably the key element in the successful transmission of T. vulpis is the eggs, which take only a few days to become infective, and which are very resistant to adverse environmental conditions.
+Probably the key element in the successful transmission of T. vulpis is the eggs, which are very resistant to adverse environmental conditions.
 Thus an environment contaminated by an infected dog becomes a source of infection very quickly and remains so for a very long period.
+However, development of larvae within the egg occurs only under high humidity.
+For this reason, prevalence in dogs in the dry prairie provinces may be lower than the rest of Canada.

 Treatment and control

 Several products available in Canada are effective against the stages of Trichuris vulpis in the GI lumen of dogs.
-Trichuris vulpis is not susceptible to some of the more traditional anti-parasitics used for ascarids and hookworms, but most of the newer products are very effective.
+Trichuris vulpis is not susceptible to some of the older anti-parasitics (pyrantel), but benzimidazoles and most of the newer macrocyclic lactones are very effective.
 There are no products approved in Canada for Trichuris infection in cats, which either does not occur or is very rare.

 Public health significance

 People have their own species of whipworm – Trichuris trichuria, which is a major cause of human morbidity in several areas of the world.
-Trichuris vulpis is not known to be zoonotic.
+Trichuris vulpis is very rarely zoonotic.